 Though it's tough to generalize, there are some microphone types that typically have coloured frequency responses.
 They include:

 Moving-coil mics also typically suffer from many resonant frequencies (in their cartridges, diaphragms, coils, magnets).
-Though there are many design strategies to counteract these resonances, it is often overly complicated and expensive to rid of all of them.
+Though many design strategies counteract these resonances, it is often overly complicated and expensive to rid of all of them.